kevinst1r/ArtNamer/README.md

 - OpenAI
 - python-dotenv
 - PyEnchant

-## Configuration (IMPORTANT)
-Set your OpenAI API key in the `.env` file.
-Copy `.env.example` to a new file named `.env` and replace the placeholder with your actual OpenAI API key.

 ## Examples
 An example scenario involves the user uploading an image, providing context, and using the AI-generated analysis and titles to come up with a unique name for the artwork.